certinia/apex-mdapi/README.markdown

 Metadata Retrieve Demo
 ----------------------

-The [MetadataServiceController](https://github.com/financialforcedev/apex-mdapi/blob/master/apex-mdapi/src/classes/MetadataServiceController.cls) and [metadataservice.page](https://github.com/financialforcedev/apex-mdapi/blob/master/apex-mdapi/src/pages/metadataservice.page) demonstrate using the excellent [JSZip](http://stuartk.com/jszip/) library to handle the zip file contents and pass the file XML data back to the controller for handling in Apex.
-The demo stores the file data in viewstate but the hook exists in the controller to push this any place you please.
-It also shows how to handle the AsyncRequest and checkStatus call.
+The [MetadataRetrieveController](https://github.com/financialforcedev/apex-mdapi/blob/master/apex-mdapi/src/classes/MetadataRetrieveController.cls) and [metadataretrieve.page](https://github.com/financialforcedev/apex-mdapi/blob/master/apex-mdapi/src/pages/metadataretrieve.page) samples demonstrate using the excellent [JSZip](http://stuartk.com/jszip/) library to handle the zip retrieve file contents.
+Passing the zip entries back to the controller for handling in Apex.
+This sample stores the file data in a list in the controller, though you could send or process the file anyway you see fit.
+It also shows how to handle the AsyncRequest and checkStatus calls.
 Enjoy and here is a screenshot!

 ![Metadata Retrieve Demo Screenshot](https://raw.github.com/financialforcedev/apex-mdapi/master/images/mdretrievedemo.png)